hclayton1095/DScapstone/slides.md

 ### Evaluation Metrics

-- Precision: *Of all the cases the model predicted as positive, how many were actually positive?*
+- Precision: Of all predicted positives, how many were correct?

 ![Precision Formula](images/precision_formula.png)